ZANZIBAR UNVEILED

-Early images of Zanzibar women showed them draping themselves in indigenous striped fabrics.
+Early images of Zanzibar women showed them draping themselves in hand-stamped printed and striped fabrics.

 Races of Man apx.
 1880

-Later, in the mid 1800's cheap imported cloth called Americani was introduced.
+Later, in the mid 1800's cheap, imported, white cloth, called Americani was introduced.

 At first it is said that the poor wore Americani but the better off preferred Kangas.
 These two images show a mix of both, and demonstrate that even the poor and prisoners were starting to wear the Kanga.